Future-AI-Laboratory/vision-api/Readme.md

 We have tried to compare between the performance of the CNN models using Original and Augmented dataset.

-#### 1. Data Pre-processing: The following data-preprocessing techniques are used-
+#### 1. Data Pre-processing
+The following data-preprocessing techniques are used-
    * Image_to_array: Converting image samples to numpy array
    * Interpolation: To interpolate all the images to standard shape (256,256,3) using "Bicubic", interpolation.
    * Shuffle: Shuffle all the samples
    * Encoding: The labels are encoded with a class mode "sparse", to support the "sparse_categorical_cross-entropy"

-#### 2. Train-Validation-Test split:
+#### 2. Train-Validation-Test split
    * Ratio: 90% Train(with a Validation split = 0.1), 10% Test.
    * Split: TO overcome the class imabalance during train-test split, stratified train-test split is done using label.

-#### 3. CNN Model Building: Concolution Neural Network(CNN) model is used here for Leaf Disease Classification.
+#### 3. CNN Model Building
+Convolution Neural Network(CNN) model is used here for Leaf Disease Classification.
 We have started from the reference CNN model of the paper "[Comparative Assessment of Deep Learning to Detect the Leaf Diseases of Potato based on Data Augmentation](https://ieeexplore.ieee.org/abstract/document/9200015)".
 Then, we modified the CNN model and proposed a much more lighter and more consistent model.
 The comparison between refernce and propsed model is shown below.

 ![Model Comparison](https://github.com/Future-AI-Laboratory/vision-api/blob/review_sayan/images/Model_comparison.png)